fauxir/fauxir/README.md

 - 📫 How to reach me **fauxir@gmail.com**

-- ⚡ Fun fact **Hardest part of programming is variable naming xD.**
+- ⚡ Fun fact **I once debugged code in my dreams and it actually worked the next day!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">